jonmagic/level-up/README.md

 # Level Up

-This is an AI application for gathering contributions for an individual for a given time period and turning that data into feedback to help them level up.
+This is an AI application for gathering GitHub contributions for an individual for a given time period and turning that data into feedback to help them level up.
 Use it for yourself.
-Use it for a teammate. **Level Up...**
+Use it for a teammate. _It's time to level up._

 ## Installation